-The Alabama commercial lease agreement is a form used by a Landlord and Tenant to establish terms and conditions for the business-related use of a property.
-This commercial lease agreement form is legally binding once both parties sign.
+The Alabama commercial lease agreement is a form a Landlord and Tenant use to establish terms and conditions for the business-related use of a property.
+Once both parties sign, the deal is legally binding.

 When Does a Commercial Lease Agreement Become Legally Binding?

-The Commercial Lease Agreement becomes legally binding when both parties sign the contract and the buyer gets the notice that the seller has accepted the deal.
-The buyer can get the notice in-person, by phone, and/or email.
+The Commercial Lease Agreement becomes legally binding when both parties sign the contract and the buyer receives notice that the seller has accepted the deal.
+The buyer can receive the notice in person, by phone, and/or email.

 Alabama Business Entity Search

-Search Alabamas business entity database for business license
+Search the Alabama business entity database for a business license

 Rental Laws ⚖️